EVERY NARRATIVE LIES

 All of mainstream American media is decrying Castro as a ‘brutal dictator’ and missing out all the good he did that the USA itself makes no attempt at copying, like providing quality universal healthcare and education.

-Our home-grown sources of propaganda like the Express and Mail hurry their little rat paws to spin Jeremy Corbyn’s balanced assessment of Castro as a way to link the Labour leader to despots and revolutionary marxism.
+Our home-grown sources of propaganda like the Express and Mail hurry their little rat paws to spin Jeremy Corbyn’s fairly balanced assessment of Castro as a way to link the Labour leader to despots and revolutionary marxism.

-All I’m saying is, stay skeptical.
+All I’m saying is, stay healthily sceptical.

 In 1966, Castro famously declared the women’s movement depicted a “revolution within a Revolution”.
 Did Castro make significant steps in the quest for Cuban female emancipation?